Sell-Side Hates AmEx, So Why Should You Love It?

 RBC

-* 3Q beat was "low quality" on lower tax rate of 26% vs more
+* 3Q beat was "low quality" on lower tax rate of 26% vs. more typical 32%, which helped offset impact of larger provision.

 Source: Bloomberg